 Sometimes getting your head around a totally new way of eating can be challenging, but where CD is concerned it is vital that gluten is totally removed from the diet.

 Seeking help from a qualified naturopath or nutritionist can help you to navigate your way through all the changes and give you the options you need to make day to day life easier.

-If you’re interested in booking a consultation with one of personalised health consultation contact us.
+If you’re interested in booking a consultation with one of our Amchara Personalised Health practitioners contact us.